Exactol/Forge/README.md

 # Forge
-A OpenGL BSP Viewer
+A OpenGL BSP Viewer written in C# and OpenTK

-Currently broken and does not render, fixes should come out shortly